I tried SRE for a service as an embedded SRE

 datadog-slo-insufflate

-It is available as a container image, so it can be used easily.
+It is available as a container image, so it is easy to use.

-Although the number of reactions is still small, more people are responding than at the beginning.
+The number of reactions is still small, but more people are responding than at the beginning.

-It's a tool that's better to have than not have.
+It's a tool that's better to have than not to have.

 💡

-Speaking of the outage, the SLO value was getting worse day by day.
+Speaking of outages, the SLO values were getting worse day by day.
 Then one day, a large-scale outage occurred.
-This was before we introduced the error budget burn rate, which I'll introduce in the Tips below, so I didn't notice in advance, but I learned that if the SLO value gets worse, it will eventually explode.
+This was before we introduced the error budget burn rate, which I'll introduce in the Tips section below, so we didn't notice it in advance, but we learned that if the SLO values get worse, one day a major outage will occur.

 Tips